BBVA/kapow/spec/README.md

 ### Routes

-Routes are the mechanism that allows Kapow! to find the correct program to respond to an external event (e.g.  an incomming HTTP request).
+Routes are the mechanism that allows Kapow! to find the correct program to respond to an external event (e.g.  an incoming HTTP request).

 #### List routes